elifent/polymer-greet/README.md

 # Polymer, NodeJS, Google App Engine

 This is a sample greeting app build on Polymer, Nodejs and hosted on Google App Engine.
 Read on [Medium](https://medium.com/@aneesshameed/polymer-node-js-google-app-engine-f25c78ed5ea1) more about on how the entire system work.
-See the app live [here]
+See the app live [here](https://polymer-greets.appspot.com/).

 For developement and build we use [Polymer CLI](https://github.com/Polymer/polymer-cli).